jordanf2001/altered-states-dfc/README.md

 This makes it suitable for studying:

 - Resting-state brain activity
-- Drug-induced altered states
+- Drug-induced altered states (the dataset I use in this project)
-- Sensory deprivation
+- Sensory deprivation (my research focus)

 ## 2. Why Dynamics Matter